LivacoNew/MatLib/README.md

 ![Third Image](https://upload.livaco.dev/u/6aw2SfAchZ.png)
 <br>
 ## Can I Use this?
 Anyone is free to use this.
-If your re-distributing it (In an addon per-say), please credit me.
+If you're re-distributing it (In an addon per-say), please credit me.
 You can also use this for Gmodstore/Paid addons if you so wish.
 <br>
 ## Credits
-If anyone choses to contribute, you will also be listed here.
+If anyone chooses to contribute, you will also be listed here.
 <br><br>
 - [Livaco](https://github.com/LivacoNew) for actually doing it.
 - [Owain](https://github.com/OwjoTheGreat) for the idea of it.